pebblecode/pebblecode.com/README.md

 #### Sitemap

-After deployment, you should ping search engines if the `config/sitemap.rb` has been updated.
-To do this
+After deployment, you should ping search engines if the pages have been updated.
+The pages are listed in `spec/support/path.rb`

+To do this ping the search engines

 1. Generate the changes with